If you’ve ever joined an event with strangers that want to connect with you, I hope you’ll find these tips useful:

 - I’m a flexitarian chef.
 After overcoming all kinds of health problems, I began creating recipes for people to eat for complete wellness.

 - I’m a corporate lady turned coach.
 My clients are all brilliant but need a little help with motivation- just like I did when I first started.

 - I’m a baker, but for ideas.
 My goal is to help struggling entrepreneurs cultivate their great ideas.

 - I’m a human behaviour hacker.
 I help high achievers be more memorable.

-- By day, I run a tiny animation studio.
+- By day, I run a 2D animation studio.
 By night, I have a podcast where I interview and learn from Misfits.

 - I connect entrepreneur with other like-minded peers through top-secret events.

 - I’m a developer in a startup that is trying to solve Singapore’s transportation problem.